+Table of Contents

-Introduction -
+Introduction 3

-Plain Language
+Plain Language 3

 Stop Health Care Fraud!
+3

+Discrimination is Against the Law 2

-Preventing Medical Mistakes
+Preventing Medical Mistakes 4

 FEHB Facts

 Coverage information

 No pre-existing condition limitation

 Minimum essential coverage (MEC)

 Minimum value standard

 Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

+Family member coverage

-Family member coverageChildren's Equity Act
+Children's Equity Act

-When benefits and premiums start When you retire
+When benefits and premiums start

+When you retire

 When you lose benefits

 When FEHB coverage ends

-• Upon divorce
+Upon divorce

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

 Health Insurance Marketplace

-Health Insurance Marketplace

 Section 1.
 How this Plan works

-General features of our High and Standard Options
+General features of our High, Standard and Basic Options

 How we pay providers

-Your rights
+Your rights and responsibilities

 Your medical and claims records are confidential

-Language Interpretation Services.
+Language interpretation services

 Service Area

 Section 2.
-Changes for 2016
+Changes for 2018

-Program-wide changes

-Changes to this Plan

 Section 3.
 How you get care

+Identification cards

-Identification cardsWhere you get covered care
+Where you get covered care

-• Plan providers
+Plan providers

+Plan facilities

-Plan facilities What you must do to get covered care
+What you must do to get covered care

-Primary care Specialty care
+Primary care

-Specialty care Homital care 16
+Specialty care

 Hospital care

-If you are hospitalized when your enrollment begins.
-You need prior Plan approval for certain convices.
-You need prior Plan approval for certain convices.
+If you are hospitalized when your enrollment begins

+·

 You need prior Plan approval for certain services

-Non-urgent care claims
+Non-urgent care claims Ligant care claims

-Urgent care claims
+Urgent care claims Conguerant care claims

-Concurrent care claims - Concurrent care claims 19
+Concurrent care claims - Concurrent care claims

-Emergency services/accidents and post-stabilization care 19
+Emergency services/ accidents and post- stabilization care If your treatment needs to be outended.

-If your treatment needs to be extended 19
+If your treatment needs to be extended.
+What is a second of the se

 What happens when you do not follow the precertification rules.
+2

-Circumstances beyond our control
+Circumstances beyond our control 21

-If you disagree with our pre-service claim decision 19
+If you disagree with our pre-service claim decision 21

-To reconsider a non-urgent care claim 19
+To reconsider a non-urgent care claim 21

-To reconsider an urgent care claim 20
+To reconsider an urgent care claim 22

-To file an appeal with OPM 20
+To file an appeal with OPM

 Section 4.
 Your cost for covered services

-Copayments 21

-Cost-sharing 21
+Cost-sharing

+Copayments

 Deductible

-Coinsurance 21
+Coinsurance

-Your catastrophic protection out-of-pocket maximum 21
+Your catastrophic protection out-of-pocket maximum

 Carryover

 When Government facilities bill us

 Section 5.
-High and Standard Option Benefits
+High, Standard and Basic Option Benefits

 Section 5.
-High and Standard Option Benefits Overview
+High, Standard and Basic Option Benefits Overview

 Non-FEHB benefits available to Plan members

 Section 6.
 General exclusions - services, drugs and supplies we do not cover

 Section 7.
 Filing a claim for covered services

 Section 8.
-The disputed claims process.
+The disputed claims process

 Section 9.
 Coordinating benefits with Medicare and other coverage

 When you have other health coverage

 TRICARE and CHAMPVA

 Workers' Compensation

 Medicaid

 When other Government agencies are responsible for your care

 When third parties cause illness or injuries

+Surrogacy Agreements

 When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) coverage

 Clinical trials

 When you have Medicare

 What is Medicare?

 Should I enroll in Medicare?

 If you enroll in Medicare Part B

 The Original Medicare Plan (Part A or Part B)

 Tell us about your Medicare coverage

 Medicare Advantage (Part C)

 Medicare prescription drug coverage (Part D)

 Section 10.
 Definitions of terms we use in this brochure

 Section 11.
 Other Federal Programs

-The Federal Flexible Spending Account Program - FSAFEDS.
+The Federal Flexible Spending Account Program-FSAFEDS.

-The Federal Employees Dental and Vision Insurance Program - FEDVIP
+The Federal Employees Dental and Vision Insurance Program-FEDVIP

-The Federal Long Term Care Insurance Program - FLTCIP
+The Federal Long Term Care Insurance Program-FLTCIP

+The Federal Employees' Group Life Insurance Program-FEGLI

 Index

-Summary of benefits for the High Option of the Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc 2016
+Summary of benefits for the High Option of Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc 2018

-Summary of benefits for the Standard Option of the Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc
+Summary of benefits for the Standard Option of Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc

-2016 101
+2018

+Summary of benefits for the Basic Option of Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc2018

-2016 Rate Information for Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. 102
+2018 Rate Information for Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. 106